beatsryetypes/beatsryetypes.github.io/_posts/2015-05-18-episode-16-fatherhood-with-andrew-gerrand.md

 duration: "40:02"
 link: http://quirkey.com/brt/brt-016-160.mp3
 summary: >
-	We spend a lot of time thinking about and caring for our sons and daughters so we enlisted the expertise of one of our good friends and "Old Dad", Andrew Gerrand ([@enneff](https://twitter.com/enneff)) to talk to us about Fatherhood.
-In this case we get to touch on fatherhood as it relates not only to our actual progeny, but also as the stewardship of a major open-source project (Google's Go language #golang).
+	As you can tell by our terrible senses of humour, we're dads.
+Since we spend a lot of time thinking about and caring for our sons and daughters, we enlisted the expertise of one of our good friends and "Old Dad", Andrew Gerrand ([@enneff](https://twitter.com/enneff)) to talk to us about fatherhood.
+In this case we get to touch on fatherhood as it relates not only to our actual kids, but also as the stewardship of a major open-source project (Google's Go language #golang).
 ---
-We spend a lot of time thinking about and caring for our sons and daughters so we enlisted the expertise of one of our good friends and "Old Dad", Andrew Gerrand ([@enneff](https://twitter.com/enneff)) to talk to us about Fatherhood.
-In this case we get to touch on fatherhood as it relates not only to our actual progeny, but also as the stewardship of a major open-source project (Google's Go language #golang).
+As you can tell by our terrible senses of humour, we're dads.
+Since we spend a lot of time thinking about and caring for our sons and daughters, we enlisted the expertise of one of our good friends and "Old Dad", Andrew Gerrand ([@enneff](https://twitter.com/enneff)) to talk to us about fatherhood.
+In this case we get to touch on fatherhood as it relates not only to our actual kids, but also as the stewardship of a major open-source project (Google's Go language #golang).

 <!-- more -->